nomadeducation/kane-sdk-web/README.md

 ### Testing

-Prerequisites: you'll have to add your API key (Travis CI will use the "test" account):
+Prerequisites: you'll have to add your API key (Travis CI will use the production account of the "test" user):
 ```bash
 echo '{"username": "test", "password": "TEST_PW", "apiKey": "TEST_TOKEN"}' > test/account.json
 ```

-Do **not** forget to launch Kane APIs locally before testing!
+Do **not** forget to launch the Kane API locally before testing!

 Then execute the following commands to test the SDK:
 ```bash